Prz8/Autonomous_CarNavigation/README.md

 # Autonomous_CarNavigation

-Computer vision application using Python and OpenCV that detects objects.
+Computer vision application using Python and OpenCV that detects cars.

 Trained it to detect cars from the input video.